arend-lang/site/src/documentation/tutorial/PartI/records.md

 # Extensions, diamond problem

 Records and classes can extend other classes.
-The list of records and classes extended by a given class can be specifyed after the keyword {%ard%}\extends{%endard%} as shown in the following example:
+The list of records and classes extended by a given class can be specified after the keyword {%ard%}\extends{%endard%} as shown in the following example:

 {%arend%}